shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 Once the amplifier and high pass filter circuit is built, the circuit can be tested at the targeted frequencies and fine tuned to determine highest gain and range.
 Our target range was approximately 1 foot or the diagonal of one square of the grid (the longest distance necessary for the robot to detect treasure).

 To find the ideal resistor for the branch that connects Vout to the 1 kΩ resistor in the op amp, we first tested with the 7 kHz frequency.
-We determined that increasing resistance increases gain since gain is equal to the ratio of the R2 (variable resistor) and R1 (1 kΩ R) such thatAv = R2/1000 = -Vout/Vin.
+We determined that increasing resistance increases gain since gain is equal to the ratio of the R2 (variable resistor) and R1 (1 kΩ R) such that Av = -Vout/Vin.
 As we increased our resistance and gain, we found that the range of detection for our sensor also increases.
 We tested our op amp with resistors ranging in between 10 kΩs to 100 kΩs, and calculated gain by checking the Vout and Vin values on the oscilloscope.
 Our optimal resistor value was at 680 kΩs.

 Here are some examples to demonstrate this effect: